-Johnson’s book and the movie end with her conversion to a pro-life warrior.
+Johnson’s book and the movie end with her conversion to a pro-life warrior, but there’s more to the story.
 She and her husband Doug (played by Brooks Ryan) joined the Catholic Church on Easter 2012.

 “Honestly,” said Johnson, “I left the clinic and I had to make all new friends because none of my friends from Planned Parenthood were my friends anymore.
 And so I befriended a lot of people who were working in the pro-life movement and the majority of my newfound friends were Catholic.
 My husband and I had been going to an Episcopal church, which very openly supported abortion and supported my work with Planned Parenthood.
 So I knew that when I left the clinic I would also have to leave the church, but then what happened was the priest actually called us in and told us we were no longer welcome in the Episcopal Church because we were publicly pro-life…’